 EnergySage says that “on average, residential installations tend to cost somewhere between $1,500 to $6,000 to remove and reinstall.”

-Before you install solar panels on your garage roof (or the roof of your house), ask these questions:
+Before you install solar panels on your garage roof (or house roof), ask these questions:

 - Is the roof structurally sound?

 - Can it hold the weight of solar panels?

 - When will the roof need to be replaced?